Ghoststrats/Captive-Portal-Chat/README.md

-# GhostStrats Portal Messager
+# GhostStrats Portal Messenger

+GhostStrats Portal Messenger is a simple offline HTML portal system for creating custom evil portal message pages without having to edit the code by hand.

+This project includes two files:

+1. `Portal-Message-Builder.html`
+   This is the builder tool.
+Use this file to type your custom message and generate a new portal HTML file.

+2. `GhostStratsPortalMessenger.html`
+   This is the base portal messenger file.
+You can use it as a ready made portal page or as the template style for your generated portals.

 ## How It Works

-Start by opening the `portal-builder.html` file in your browser.
+Start by opening `Portal-Message-Builder.html` in your browser.

 Inside the builder, type the message you want to broadcast through the portal.
 This is the message people will see when they connect to your evil portal.